• Skip to primary navigation

 • Slice 3 green onions.

-• Move cauliflower to the large mixing bowl and mash with a potato masher or forks.
+• Add the cauliflower to a large mixing bowl and mash it with a potato masher or fork.
 You could also use a mixer or food processor, but you are NOT trying to cream this.
-Add sharp cheddar cheese, sour cream, green onion, salt, and black pepper.
+Add cheddar cheese, sour cream, green onion, salt, and black pepper.
 Bacon is optional.

 moving casserole filling to baking dish